 Trauma Services – Certified Level IV Trauma Center

 Moab Regional Hospital is certified as a Level IV Trauma Center by the American College of Surgeons and the Utah Bureau of Emergency Medical Services.
-MRH provides treatment in accordance with the National Trauma Systems’ evidence-based best practices for critical trauma patients.
-Patients with life threatening injuries receive care based upon best practices in accordance with the National Trauma System, designed for efficiency in providing care for critical trauma patients.
+Moab Regional Hospital provides patients with evidence-based treatment following the National Trauma System, designed to provide care for critical trauma patients.

-Moab Regional Hospital has long been a resource committed to meeting the health care needs and concerns of our community and our visitors.
-Our Emergency Department is staffed 24 hours a day, seven days a week and provides a complete range of emergency medical care.
+Moab Regional Hospital has long been a resource committed to meeting the healthcare needs and concerns of our community and visitors.
+Our Emergency Department is staffed 24 hours a day, seven days a week, and provides a complete range of emergency medical care.

 Emergency Facilities include:

 - Specialty rooms for pediatrics, OB/GYN, trauma, critical care, and wound care

 - State of the art imaging equipment, including MRI, CT, X-Ray scanners

 - Highly qualified staff

 Serving over 5,000 patients each year, our Emergency Department’s team of professionals provide excellent individualized and compassionate care in a timely manner.
 With advanced training in emergency care and the latest patient monitoring and treatment technology, our providers are available to serve you when you need them.

 All of our Emergency Department providers and nurses are certified in the latest techniques for care of critical trauma and medical patients, including: